Clysop/Normalizer-for-Clone-Hero/README.md

 # Changelog:

+3.2:
+- Fixed cache bug.
+The program will now tell the user when it couldn't read the cache file.

 3.1:
 - Fixed some bugs.
 - Songs with audio segments in mono will no longer be messed up.
 This fixes the problem some had with some tracks being sped up.